This article is produced with scandiweb's eCommerce expertise

 • The correct data is provided to support informed eCommerce business decision-making

-• Data tracking setup matches the level of client business requirements, ambitions, and internal resources as well as best practices and the latest industry trends (e.g. GA4, data warehousing)
+• Data tracking setup matches the level of client business requirements, ambitions, and internal resources as well as best practices and the latest industry trends (e.g., GA4, data warehousing)

-• Flexible data governance capabilities that enable marketing teams to add or adjust existing tracking setups without developer input (via tag management system and a data layer)
+• Flexible data governance capabilities that enable marketing teams to add or adjust existing tracking setups without developer input (via a tag management system and a data layer)

 • Provision of clear and understandable eCommerce store performance dashboards to all stakeholders